twoleftankles/Single-Stack/README.md

 The Traefik/Authentik/Crowdsec should be configured first.
 Traefik config includes cloudflare plugin for real IP and crowdsec bouncer so you can proxy DNS through cloudflare with with correct client IP in logs.

-DO NOT TRY TO PROXY VPN DNS THROUGH CLOUDFLARE.
-I learned the hard way that gRPC connections dont play well with cloudflare.
-I'm a noob.

 Before proceeding with Netbird, make sure to have provider/application with proper config created in authentik.

 Netbird folder contains modified docker-compose.yml, management.json, setup.env(Original template included), and configure.sh file to only expose netbird on port 443 for TCP traffic (Including relay service).
 All other UDP traffic will steed to be available externally.